ABOUT

 1. To provide a free option for those who cannot afford the new digital trunking radios required to listen to local emergency radio traffic.

-2. To provide the ability to 'rewind' and hear radio traffic that was missed.
+2. To provide the ability to 'rewind' and hear radio traffic that was missed when you hear sirens nearby.

-3. To provide a record of radio traffic for review.
+3. To provide a record of radio traffic for review and sharing that can help clarify misinformation.

 Once the switch to digital was complete, many people were left without a solid solution for listening to emergency radio traffic.
-Online streaming systems have added support for the new digital system now, but there are still times when these systems fail or miss pieces of the conversations either because of missing talk groups or drop-outs due to performance issues on their servers.
-One benefit of this archive over other options is that the non-live audio is stripped of all silence.
-This makes listening and 'catching up' much faster as you only listen to actual speaking activity.
+For live listening, online streaming systems have added support for the new digital system now, but there are still gaps in these systems as they temporarily fail or don't include all conversations either because of missing talkgroups or drop-outs due to performance issues on their servers and most don't include a browsable archive or if they do, you must have an account or pay for access.

-Even before the swich to the new digital system, I thought about building this archive because many times I would be curious about sirens I heard close to me, but since I hadn't already been listening to a radio, I had already missed the initial call.
+Even before the swich to the new digital system, I wanted to build this archive because many times I would be curious about sirens I heard close to me, but since I hadn't already been listening to a radio, I had already missed the initial call.
 By the time I could grab a radio, I would have missed key details or even the entire event.

-Most valuably though, having a record of radio traffic can help retrace events and clarify misinformation.
-Often times the "game of telephone" is a very real problem and having the actual audio to refer back to can save a lot of arguing.
+Most valuably though, is having a record of radio traffic that can help retrace events and clarify misinformation.
+Often times the "game of telephone" is a very real problem and having the actual audio to refer back to and being able to share this on social media can save a lot of arguing over what people thought they heard.

 I hope this archive benefits others as much as it has benefited me.
 I do this entirely on my own time and pay for all costs out of my own pocket.
 If you feel like helping, anything is welcome and I thank you in advance for your generocity!